 Looking Through My Appalachian Trail Photo Album

 April 1st marked the ten-year anniversary of the day I began my Appalachian Trail adventure -- a 2,169-mile thru-hike from Springer Mountain in Georgia to Maine's Mt.
 Katahdin.
-It was the most wonderful, difficult, soul-satisfying, challenging, and fun experience of my life.
-So I still think about and write about it often and do hope to do it -- or something like it (the Pacific Crest Trail perhaps) -- again someday.
+It was the most wonderful, difficult, soul-satisfying, challenging and fun experience of my life.
+So I still think about it and write about it often and do hope to do it -- or something like it (the Pacific Crest Trail perhaps) -- again someday.

 On that 10-year anniversary, I looked through the hundreds of photos I took along the way, and here I wanted to share just a handful of those pictures with you and bits and pieces of the story that goes along with them.

 The First White Blaze On The Appalachian Trail

 Soon after sunrise on April 1st, I began the eight-mile approach trail from Amicalola State Park to the summit of Springer Mountain and the southernmost white blaze of the Appalachian Trail.

 When I arrived at the plaque and that first blaze (just above the plaque to the left), I signed the register and continued north.
 Only 2,169.1 miles to go!

 I spent my first (rainy) night on the trail camping near Stover Creek Shelter.
 (That's me in the black vest, eating breakfast under the lean-to roof the next morning as the rain continued.)

 On the fifth day of my hike, I was too cold to get out my tent.
 But when I finally grit my teeth and got moving, I wore socks on my hands (don't know what I'd done with my gloves) and four layers of clothing as I hiked, and my nose dripped like a leaky faucet throughout the morning.